Jess237/The-Unequal-Wilkinson-Power-Divider-4-1-for-Wifi-Application/README.md

 836 and 837 are of template design unaltered (logarithmic freq sweep) 838 and 839 frequency sweep and range adjusted. linear sweep with steps of 0.2 GHz.
 Ports were named.
 Was not able to adjust or read resistor value inside the microstrip model of WPD.
+840 component values inside WPD model to achieve results in 836-839